jenkinsci/checks-api-plugin/docs/consumers-guide.md

 Adding the factory for this publisher as a `TestExtension` will allow inspection of published checks after running a job on a `JenkinsRule`.

+An example of this can be found in [PublishChecksStepITest](../src/test/java/io/jenkins/plugins/checks/steps/PublishChecksStepITest.java).